dustinpfister/blog_posts/_posts/express-middleware-basics.md

 ## 4 - Conclusion

 If you found this post helpful, and would like to read into some more advanced topics when it comes writing middleware be sure to check out my [main post on express middleware](/2018/06/25/express-middleware/).
+For more on express in general you might want to check out my [main post on expressjs](/2018/06/12/express/).